nolanyee/data-science-portfolio/mosaic-generator/README.md

 <img src="images/Figure2.png" width="600">
 <img src="images/Mixed.png" width="350">

-Finally, using the filtered gradient, cones are calculated for all points above a user defined threshold.
+Finally, using the filtered gradient, cones are calculated in separate layers for all points above a user defined threshold, and at each pixel the height of the layer with the largest magnitude is chosen.
 The height of the cones is set based on the magnitude of the gradient.
 An upper limit to cone height is set by the user to make all featues above a certain magnitude equal.
 These features that are at the maximum height are the major features.
 Minor features may often be covered up by the larger ones, except when major features are far away.

 <img src="images/Figure1.png" width="900">
 <img src="images/Cones.png" width="350">